telerik/kendo-intl/docs/date-formatting/api.md

 #### format.day `String`

-Specifies how the day of the month should be formatted.
+Specifies how the day of the month will be formatted.

 The supported values are:
 * `"numeric"`